antonpernisch/bruteproxy.py/README.md

 Then, we just have to wait.
 Keep on mind that right now, BruteProxy.py is only sigle-thread brute-forcer, so it can take a while...
 We are working on adding multi-thread workflow.

 ## Contact & support
 Feel free to contact me on `exploits@esec.sk`.
-If you have found a bug or have ome kind of issue, just create a new issue here on GitHub and I'll review it :)
+If you have found a bug or have some kind of issue, just create a new issue here on GitHub and I'll review it :)
 Contributors are welcome, just submit a pull request and I'll take a look.

 ## Current dev-team and license